Tomorrow’s Learning Today: 7 Shifts To Create A Classroom Of The Future

 Spaces and places matter.
 What are they learning, and why?
 Add to that, where are they taking that knowledge to use?

 Place-Based Education complements digital platforms that tend towards globalization.
-While it is tempting for learners to constantly connect with exotic ideas in equally exotic locations, authentic learning experiences allow learners to self-direct personal change in pursuit of social change–and that starts small, at home and surrounding intimate communities.
+While it is tempting for learners to constantly connect with exotic ideas in equally exotic locations, authentic learning experiences allow learners to self-direct personal change in pursuit of social change–and that starts small, at home, and surrounding intimate communities.

-7. Self-Directed Learning & Play
+7. Teacher-Led Learning –> Self-Directed Learning

 Self-Directed Learning is almost certainly at the core of the future of learning.
 To not allow learners to ‘play’ with information, platforms, and ideas is to ignore the access, tools, and patterns of 21st-century life.